Thorgal

-Thorgal is a fantasy adventure series created in the Franco-Belgian bandes dessinées (BD) tradition by Belgian writer Jean Van Hamme and Polish graphic artist Grzegorz Rosiński.
+Thorgal is a science fantasy adventure series created in the Franco-Belgian bandes dessinées (BD) tradition by Belgian writer Jean Van Hamme and Polish graphic artist Grzegorz Rosiński.
 Debuting in 1977, it has incorporated elements of Norse mythology and the legend of Atlantis, as well as science fiction and horror.

 In 2002, it was adapted as an adventure video game, Thorgal: Curse of Atlantis, by Cryo Interactive Entertainment.

 Development

 The comic first appeared in serial form in Tintin magazine in 1977, with the story La Magicienne Trahie.
 Originally a stand-alone 30-page project, its early success encouraged turning it into a longer series.

 It has subsequently been published in hardcover volumes by Le Lombard from 1980 on.
 Translations have appeared in among others, English, Dutch, German, Polish, Italian, Spanish, Danish, Swedish, Norwegian, Tamil and Greek.

-Covers for all comic books, or rather comic albums c.q.
-BDs (in North-American understanding though, "graphic novel" is the more applicable terminology in this case, particularly where the physical properties of the book format are concerned, the distinction being otherwise a non-issue in native Francophone Europe) are drawn by Rosiński, even for the spin-off albums which sometimes are drawn by other artists.
+Covers for all comic albums are drawn by Rosiński, even for the spin-off albums which sometimes are drawn by other artists.